 Checks for corruption in the currently allocated heap blocks.
+In addition, it lists the potential in-block corruptions in all the freed blocks.

 set heap-check min-leak-size num

 Collects a stack trace only when the size of the leak exceeds the number of bytes you specify for this value.
 Larger values improve run-time performance.
 The default value is zero (0) bytes.